matheusfogiatto/matheusfogiatto/README.md

 ## Matheus Fogiatto 🧑🏻‍💻
 Hi there 👋

-I'm an iOS Engineer and Computer Systems Analysis student who loves to discover new technologies.
+I'm an iOS Engineer and Computer Systems Analyst who loves to discover new technologies.
 I engage in any project that involves Health and Fitness.
 My personal's goal is to create products that encourage people to have a healthy life!

-Working on Apple Developer Academy (PUC-RS)
+Working on Tata Consultancy Services - Brazil (in Banco Itaú S.A. project)

 <br>